Nena's Wellness Corner

 Why You'll Like This Hearty Carrot and Lentil Soup Recipe

-If you’re like me, you probably get excited for fall because of all the delicious, hearty soups.
-But honestly, you can enjoy a foolproof carrot and lentil bowl of soup any time of the year, not just when it’s cold and the soup season starts.
+• Great fall recipe: If you're like me, you probably get excited for fall because of all the delicious, hearty soups.
+But honestly, you can enjoy a foolproof carrot and lentil bowl of soup any time of the year, not just when it's cold and the soup season starts.
 I wonder why people save it for chilly weather!

-So, take my advice—enjoy it any time you want.
+• Loaded with protein: So, take my advice-enjoy it any time you want.
 The main reason?
-It’s loaded with protein from lentils, and as we all know, protein is critical to losing weight and getting fit.
+It's loaded with protein from lentils, and as we all know, protein is critical to losing weight and getting fit.

-I’ve balanced the liquid with the lentils and carrots to give you a hearty soup.
-But if you prefer it even thicker, you can use an immersion blender to blend about 1/3 to 1/2 of the soup, depending on how dense you want it.
+• Highly customizable: I've balanced the liquid with the lentils and carrots to give you a hearty soup.
+But if you prefer it even thicker, you can use an immersion blender to blend about ⅓ to ½ of the soup, depending on how dense you want it.
+If you don't have an immersion blender, transfer about ⅓ to ½ of the soup to a regular blender, blend it, and then pour it back into the pot.
+Give it a good stir, and voila-your soup is ready!

 Is it Healthy To Eat Lentil Soup?

-Absolutely!
-If you’re familiar with the Mediterranean diet, you know how essential legumes are in the meals.
-If you are unfamiliar with the Mediterranean diet, find more information here
+• Absolutely!
+If you're familiar with the Mediterranean diet, you know how essential legumes are in the meals.
+If you are unfamiliar with the Mediterranean diet, find more information here.

-Lentils, like beans, are a vital part of the legume family.
+• Lentils, like beans, are a vital part of the legume family.

-For many, cooking beans from scratch can be a hassle—you must soak them and cook them for ages.
-But with lentils, it’s much easier!
-They’re softer than beans, cook quickly, and don’t need soaking.
+• For many, cooking beans from scratch can be a hassle-you must soak them and cook them for ages.
+But with lentils, it's much easier!
+They're softer than beans, cook quickly, and don't need soaking.
 However, you need to sort and rinse them before cooking them.

-With this easy recipe, you can whip up a delicious and flavorful soup in no time (about 40 minutes, to be exact 😊).
+• With this easy recipe, you can whip up a delicious and flavorful soup in no time (about 40 minutes, to be exact 😊).
 And the best part?
-It’s perfect for meal prep!
+It's perfect for meal prep!
 Make a big batch and enjoy it throughout the week.
 This is a great way to jumpstart your weight loss journey!

-You can use any type of lentils—red lentils, green lentils, brown, or yellow.
+• You can use any type of lentils-red lentils, green lentils, brown, or yellow.
 Each has a slightly different cooking time, but taste the soup after 20-25 minutes of cooking.
 If lentils are soft, your soup is cooked enough and good to go!

 What You'll Need and Tips for Making This Hearty Carrot and Lentil Soup